ApeGPT-AI/semantic-grid/apps/web/docs/ERROR_HANDLING.md

 ## Overview

-The application uses a multi-layered error handling approach that catches errors at different levels and displays them using Material-UI components instead of the default Next.js error overlay.
-This provides a consistent, user-friendly experience across all error scenarios.
+The application uses a multi-layered error handling approach that catches errors at different levels and logs them to the browser console.
+This provides a non-intrusive way to handle errors while giving developers full visibility into issues through console logs.

 ## Architecture